MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/os/apt.md

 $ sudo apt remove PACKAGE
 ```

+Or use the more aggressive command to also remove configurations - `purge`.

 ## Upgrade all packages

 ```sh
 $ sudo apt upgrade
 ```

+Add `-y` for _yes_ to accept immediately.

 Note that `apt upgrade PACKAGE` will **not** target a single package.